delabrov/JWST-Background-Noise-Removal/README.md

 ## Decription

 ## Requirements
 To use the routine, you need to have installed the 'jwst' module for reducing JWST data.
 If this is not the case, please refer to: https://jwst-pipeline.readthedocs.io/en/latest/getting_started/quickstart.html

 ## Installation
+To use the correction routine, the easiest way is to save the 'remBgdNoise.py' file in the directory containing your data reduction code.
+Otherwise, pay attention to the directory tree of your files when you want to import the functions into your main file.

 ## Example